astonbitecode/j4rs/README.md

 ## j4rs Java library in Android

 If you encounter any issues when using j4rs in Android, this may be caused by Java 8 compatibility problems.
-This is shy a `Java 7` version is provided as well:
+This is why a `Java 7` version is provided as well:

 ```xml
 <dependency>